 - Would you worry about whether the baby was being well-treated?

-Women choose abortion for a variety of reasons.
-In general, women choose abortion because being pregnant at a particular time is not right for them.
-Having an abortion does not affect a woman’s ability to get pregnant in the future.
+People choose abortion for a variety of reasons.
+In general, people choose abortion because being pregnant at a particular time is not right for them.
+An abortion is still an abortion whether it is happening because a fetus has an abnormality, there has been a fetal demise, or simply because a pregnancy is not wanted.
+Having an abortion does not affect a person’s ability to get pregnant in the future.

 If you are thinking about having an abortion, here are some questions to consider.
 There are no right or wrong answers to these questions.
 They are just ideas for you to think about: